Algebraic Weaves and Braid Varieties: Braid Varieties and Augmentation Varieties

 which cuts out a hypersurface, and should be smooth according to Theorem \ref{thm: smooth}.
 Indeed, note that we must have $z_1+z_3+z_1z_2z_3\neq0$, otherwise the defining Equation \ref{eq:char trefoil} would imply $1+z_1z_2=0$, and in these constraints $z_1=z_1+z_3(z_1z_2+1)=z_1+z_3+z_1z_2z_3=0$.
 This is a contradiction; thus, $z_1+z_3+z_1z_2z_3\neq0$ in $X_{0}(\sigma_1^3\cdot \Delta; w_{0})$.
 In consequence, $X_{0}(\sigma_1^3\cdot \Delta; w_{0})$ is isomorphic to the open subset

 since the coordinate $z_4$ can be obtained uniquely from any points $(z_1,z_2,z_3)\in\C^3$ in this subset.
 This shows that $X_{0}(\sigma_1^3\cdot \Delta; w_{0})$ is smooth.

-In fact, this provides a rather simple description for this braid variety: it is the open set foliated by the smooth hypersurfaces $(z_1+z_3+z_1z_2z_3)=a$, $a\in\C^*$, which are $($in$)$famous for a variety of reasons, including their appearance in the isomonodromic problem for Painlev\'e I with a 5/2-singularity at infinity, the study of the augmentation variety for the trefoil, and mirror symmetry for the 2-torus with two transversal Lagrangian 2-disks attached \cite{Ca,CM}, being an instance of a self-mirror affine surface.
-In particular, an arboreal Lagrangian 3-skeleton for the Stein 3-manifold $X_{0}(\sigma_1^3\cdot \Delta; w_{0})$ is depicted in Figure \ref{fig:BraidSkeleton}. $\Box$ \end{example}
+In fact, this provides a rather simple description for this braid variety: it is the open set foliated by the smooth hypersurfaces $(z_1+z_3+z_1z_2z_3)=a$, $a\in\C^*$.
+For a fixed $a\in\C^*$, the Stein deformation type of the affine surface $\{(z_1+z_3+z_1z_2z_3)=a\}$ is described in \cite[Section 4.1]{CM}. $\Box$ \end{ex}

 \begin{remark} In the case of positive braids associated to algebraic knots $K\sse\R^3$, the braid varieties can be similarly described symplectically using the arboreal skeleta constructed in \cite{Ca}.
-In general, following the lines of Example \ref{ex:trefoil}, the braid varieties for $(2,n)$-torus links can be understood rather immediately, their computation often reducing to the understanding of a certain hypersurface. $\Box$ \end{remark}
+In general, following the lines of Example \ref{ex:trefoil}, the braid varieties for $(2,n)$-torus links can be similarly described in terms of affine hypersurfaces. \end{remark}